derekju/DjuPickerView/README.md

 Description
 =============

-DjuPickerView is a custom picker view built with a standard UITableView that allows for complete control over the look and feel.
+DjuPickerView is a custom picker view built with a standard UITableView that allows for basic built in customization over the look and feel.
+I started this project as the default UIPickerView was too limited in what could be changed as I was trying to achieve a flat design for a picker view.

 ![Preview image](http://dju.moogli.net/djuPickerView2.png)

 A sample project is included that has a single instance of the picker view.
+Extension of the picker view is relatively simple and can be used to further customize the picker view to fit any UI design.

 Usage
 =============